mjspriggs/overview/glossary/glossary.md

 ### endpoint
 {: #x2026820}

 The address of an API or service in an environment.
 An API exposes an endpoint and at the same time invokes the endpoints of other services.
-See also [route](/docs/overview?topic=overview-glossary#x2037338).
+See also [route](#x2037338).

 ### enterprise
 {: #x2026915}

 A hierarchical structure of accounts with centralized account and billing management in a cloud environment.
-See also [billing unit](/docs/overview?topic=overview-glossary#x9308099).
+See also [account group](#x8622525), [billing unit](#x9308099).

 ### enterprise account
 {: #x9863395}

 A unique account within an enterprise that manages users and access for account organization and enterprise billing.
-See also [account](/docs/overview?topic=overview-glossary#x2012863).
+See also [account](#x2012863).

 ### entitlement
 {: #x2213075}